Fashion, Architecture, Politics: Image is Everything

 “Ideally” intended for a flat site, Argilagos’s design is essentially a theoretical idea forced onto a rugged topography that had to make way.
 It is a pre-conceived architectural idea brought to a site from elsewhere.
 The only adaptation to the site occurs in the plan: the curvature of the building follows a topographic contour line.
 The Balenciaga Museum is thus ill-fitted to its site.
 With its long, drawn out form and symmetrically canted glass walls on both sides, it would be much more suitable as an airport terminal for a small Spanish town such as, say, Ciudad Real or Castellón.
 Mundane things like local building codes were evidently not taken into consideration either, judging by the number of fire escape doorways that punctuate the very glass wall graced with a sea-facing view.
 Due to the cant of the glass wall, and the fact that fire escape doors must, by necessity, be vertical and made of steel, these doorways become clunky, opaque box dormers tacked onto a complex, sculpted, smoothly warped glass curtain-wall.
-These doors appear to be such a foreign intrusion on the curtain-wall that they could only have been added as an afterthought, ruining what was presumably intended to be the main design feature of the building.
+These doors appear to be such a foreign intrusion on the curtain-wall that they could only have been added as an afterthought, ruining what was presumably intended to be a major design feature of the building.